More kids sickened by edibles at home as legal pot grows

 And those are just the reported cases, said Dr. Marit Tweet, a medical toxicologist with the Southern Illinois School of Medicine, who led the study.

-Cases of kids eating pot products such as candies, chocolate and cookies have coincided with more states allowing medical and recreational cannabis use.
-Currently ,37 U.S. states permit use of marijuana for medical purposes and 21 states regulate adult recreational use.
+Cases of kids eating pot products such as candies, chocolate, and cookies have coincided with more states allowing medical and recreational cannabis use.
+Currently, 37 U.S. states permit the use of marijuana for medical purposes and 21 states regulate adult recreational use.

 “When it’s in a candy form or cookies, people don’t think of it in the same way as household chemicals or other things a child could get into,” she said.
 “But people should really be thinking of it as a medication.”